 If a CPA holds an active license in another state and their principal place of business is located in that state, he or she is eligible for CPE reciprocity/home state exemption.
-Virginia will accept all CPE from any jurisdiction that is substantially equivalent to Virginia.
+If a CPA meets the CPE requirements in their home state, the VBOA will accept this as CPE compliant in Virginia.
+The CPA must select the “home state exemption” during the CPE audit process to be eligible for this exemption.
 The concept of substantial equivalency was developed to allow licensed CPAs to practice across jurisdictions more easily.
 Visit the NASBA website to view jurisdictions substantially equivalent to Virginia.

 The Board does not maintain agreements with sponsors, pre-qualify sponsors or individual courses, or require a licensee to obtain CPE from specific sponsors (except for the Virginia-Specific Ethics Course).
 However, sponsors are encouraged to comply with the Statement on Standards for CPE Programs issued jointly by the AICPA and NASBA.

 Virginia licensees (excluding those approved for the Active – CPE Exempt status) must complete the annual CPE requirements, including the Virginia-Specific Ethics Course, no later than January 31 of each year to meet the previous calendar-year requirement.

 At a minimum, sponsors must provide licensees documentation in the form of a certificate of completion that includes the sponsor’s name, participant’s name, course/content name, date taken and CPE hours earned.

 All sponsors should be familiar with Board Policy #2, sponsors providing CPE.